 Investor-State Dispute Settlement

-Over the last decade, there has been only one case of a legal dispute involving a U.S. investor and the local government.
+Over the last decade, there have been two cases of legal disputes involving U.S. investors and the local government.
 While efforts are being made to improve BiH’s commercial court system, its current capacity and practical inefficiencies limit timely resolution of commercial disputes.

 International Commercial Arbitration and Foreign Courts